 But ML has lagged in one area: Small and Medium-sized Enterprises (SMEs).
 Fewer SMEs have decided to adopt ML relative to their “big” company counterparts.
 In the US alone, SMEs make up 99.9% of all businesses.
 Yet as of 2020, only about 20% of these organizations had in some way adopted ML into production.
 However, there is hope, as the number of businesses trying to implement ML is on the rise.

+In this Machine Learning practical guide, we fist look at the general barriers to ML.
 ML and Artificial Intelligence (AI) technologies have evolved incredibly since what is considered their first real practical use in 1951.
 Yet general adoption was initially incredibly slow, only to pick up some steam in the last few years, as businesses considered the genuine benefits it brings.

 Results from a recent survey show that AI/ML adoption is maturing from prototype to production.
 Yet obstacles remain .
 The reasons for these obstacles vary as the industry changes to address them.
 Multiple yearly surveys try to isolate the most significant issues and suggest how to adapt to these problems.